Civlac/SRWLED-Wiki/Home.md

 if you can't.
 You must **restart**, yes **restart** the Arduino IDE before it will recognize them.

 If this feels like a treasure hunt, it is.
 Now, imagine what the authors of WLED had to go through just to get this all working together.
+We just figured out how to compile it and to get some sound reactive code running.